Rules

 ii.
 The scorekeeper should always note on the scoresheet instances where IFUs, ejections, or similar rule issues arise before/during/after a game.

-2. Referees shall be provided by the teams scheduled to play before/after on the same field.
+c.
+If there is no adjacent field available, referees will be provided by the teams scheduled to play before/after on the same field.
 Each team must provide at least two capable referees.
 Failure to provide a referee will result in a forfeit for that team. (see rule L.5)

 3. In a game with fewer than 4 referees, the head referee shall keep the official scoresheet, while team captains will also keep score on a scoresheet.
 Referees must ensure there are no discrepancies between their scoresheet and the team captains’ scoresheets between each half-inning.